-- 8. The discharger shall ensure that the contents of the treatment systems are disposed of in accordance with all applicable laws and ordinances: - 9.
-The subsurface wastewater disposal system(s) shall be maintained so that at no time will sewage surface at any location.
+- The discharger shall ensure that the contents of the treatment systems are disposed of in accordance with all applicable laws and ordinances. - The subsurface wastewater disposal system(s) shall be maintained so that at no time will sewage surface at any location. - No part of the disposal system(s) shall extend to a depth where waste may pollute groundwater. - A monitoring program for groundwater shall be established to determine if discharges from the disposal system have impacted or are impacting water quality.

-Appropriate the control of the contr

-- 10. No part of the disposal system(s) shall extend to a depth where waste may pollute groundwater. - 11.
-A monitoring program for groundwater shall be established to determine if discharges from the disposal system have impacted or are impacting water quality.